michaelsproul/arduino-power-monitor/README.md

 Clone each libary into its own folder in `/usr/share/arduino/libraries`

 * The Xively library from https://github.com/xively/xively_arduino
-* The BufferedSerial library from https://code.google.com/p/arduino-buffered-serial/
+* The HttpClient library from https://github.com/amcewen/HttpClient
+* My version of the SoftwareSerial library, with a 128 byte buffer (included in the lib folder)

 The web page also uses the XivelyJS library (http://xively.github.io/xively-js/) and JQuery